 GPO Box 783, Canberra ACT 2601

-Professor Neville Fletcher spoke at the launch of the Academy’s First Steps in Science and Technology booklet in November 1991.
-In that speech he said: “the only way that you are going to get young people to take science seriously is if there are people teaching it effectively in primary schools from the age of four, five or six.
+The late Professor Neville Fletcher spoke at the launch of the Academy’s First Steps in Science and Technology booklet in November 1991.
+In that speech he said: “The only way that you are going to get young people to take science seriously is if there are people teaching it effectively in primary schools from the age of four, five or six.
 By the time they get to 12 or 13, forget it.
-It’s just another part of the curriculum and it’s a difficult one”.
+It’s just another part of the curriculum and it’s a difficult one.”

-Twenty four years later, the Academy has made great strides in educating our young children in primary schools and Professor Fletcher has made a valued gift to the academy in his will to ensure those efforts continue into the future.
+Twenty-four years later, the Academy has made great strides in educating our young children in primary schools and Professor Fletcher made a valued gift to the academy in his will to ensure those efforts continue into the future.

 ‘At the Academy, I have strongly supported projects focusing on science education and recently, the extensive teacher training to the Primary Connections Program.
 Not only good text, but good teaching is essential at all levels.’

-Support like that of Professor Cavill FAA, will ensure that the Academy continues to provide the opportunities for our primary school teachers and their pupils to receive the very best science education possible.
+Support like that of the late Professor Cavill FAA will ensure that the Academy continues to provide the opportunities for our primary school teachers and their pupils to receive the very best science education possible.